Cloud Sync technical FAQ

 Cloud Sync uses the NetApp data broker software to sync data from a source to a target (this is called a sync relationship).

-The data broker controls the sync relationships between your sources and targets.
+A data broker group controls the sync relationships between your sources and targets.
 After you set up a sync relationship, Cloud Sync analyzes your source system and breaks it up into multiple replication streams to push to your selected target data.

 After the initial copy, the service syncs any changed data based on the schedule that you set.